yeetpan/OraSkillBridge/README.md

 **SkillBridge** is a Java-based console application designed to connect students with mentors, enable internship applications, and manage mentoring sessions effectively.
 It supports seamless registration, application, booking, and tracking processes via an interactive, menu-driven interface.
 This version uses **Java + JDBC** and Oracle XE and is organized using a structured package layout under `com.skillbridge.*`.

 ---
+## Important note
+**Please run `populate.sql` before running the java classes becase Interests are pre-loaded due to data constraints and sequence and triggers are used to avoid failures.**

 ## Table of Contents